 Lonnie G. Bunch III is the 14th Secretary of the Smithsonian.
 He assumed his position June 16, 2019.
-As Secretary, he oversees 21 museums, including two new museums in development—the National Museum of the American Latino and the Smithsonian American Women’s History Museum, 21 libraries, the National Zoo, numerous research centers, and several education units and centers.
+As Secretary, he oversees 21 museums, 21 libraries, the National Zoo, numerous research centers and several education units and centers.
+Two new museums—the National Museum of the American Latino and the Smithsonian American Women’s History Museum—are in development.

 Occupying a prominent location next to the Washington Monument, the nearly 400,000-square-foot National Museum of African American History and Culture is the nation’s largest and most comprehensive cultural destination devoted exclusively to exploring, documenting and showcasing the African American story and its impact on American and world history.

 Before his appointment as director of the museum, Bunch served as the president of the Chicago Historical Society (2001–2005).
 There, he led a successful capital campaign to transform the Historical Society in celebration of its 150th anniversary, managed an institutional reorganization, initiated an unprecedented outreach initiative to diverse communities and launched a much-lauded exhibition and program on teenage life titled “Teen Chicago.”

 A widely published author, Bunch has written on topics ranging from the Black military experience, the American presidency and African American History in California, diversity in museum management and the impact of funding and politics on American museums.
 His most recent book, A Fool’s Errand: Creating the National Museum of African American History and Culture in the Age of Bush, Obama, and Trump, chronicles the making of the museum that would become one of the most popular destinations in Washington.